Skip to main content

 • UNIX OS version such as FreeBSD, AIX, or Solaris

-• The Linux Agent can be installed on Desktops and Servers of the supported distributions, of new kernel versions only (for example: Oracle 6.9 kernel-uek-4.1.12-61*).
+• The Linux Agent can be installed on desktops and servers of the supported distributions (for example, Oracle 6.9 kernel-uek-4.1.12-61*).

 Limitations of older kernels: